 Applications will be evaluated by MAT faculty members from engineering and the arts.
 Students who are admitted to the program may be required to complete coursework to reinforce their cross-disciplinary competence during the first year.
 The department's admission policy is based on intellectual potentials and promise, academic records and programmatic fit.
 Graduate admission is an academic decision involving factors beyond scores and grades.

 MAT offers Master of Science (MS) and Doctor of Philosophy (PhD) degrees in Media Arts and Technology.
 For a list of MAT faculty and researchers, visit the Faculty and Researchers page.
-For more information on the primary areas of research, visit the Research in MAT page.
+For more information on the primary areas of research, visit the Research Labs page.

 Students may be admitted to the MAT PhD program in one of three ways:

 For a student entering with a Master's degree, the time to PhD is typically five years.
 Starting with a Bachelor's degree, the requirements for the PhD are typically completed within seven years.

 Applicants are required to complete and submit an application to UC Santa Barbara using the Graduate Division's Online Application Website.